Marie Bradby

 Biography

-I grew up in the suburbs on the East Coast, the sixth of seven children.
-I attended public schools, I was a Girl Scout, played soccer, was a majorette and played the clarinet and oboe through college.
-After I graduated from Hampton University, I worked as a journalist for newspapers and magazines for years.
+She grew up in the suburbs on the East Coast, the sixth of seven children, attended public schools, was a Girl Scout, played soccer, was a majorette, and played the clarinet and oboe through college.
+After graduation from Hampton University, she worked as a journalist for newspapers and magazines.

 My Books